khelina/T-cell-lineages-tracking/README.md

-# 1. T-cell-tracking-and-segmentation: the main idea and the pipeline
+#T-cell-tracking-and-segmentation: the main idea and the pipeline
 This is my ML project on tracking T cell lineages in microscope movies.A 5-minute poster presentation at ABACBS-2020 Virtual Conference outlining the main idea of the algorithm can be viewed here: https://www.youtube.com/watch?v=NebOgh1q0kc&ab_channel=HelinaFedorchuk.

 An example of applying this algorithm to a test movie: